Can I go on holiday to an amber list country right now?

 Some airlines, such as Virgin Atlantic, are offering free travel insurance for any destination you book with it regardless of government advice.
 However, for Spain, airlines like EasyJet offer normal travel insurance for an additional fee but state the policy will not cover you if you travel against government advice, even if the flight still operates.

-The current government advice is that you should not travel to an amber list country right now.
+The current government advice for some amber list destinations is to avoid non-essential travel.
 Note that this is just a recommendation, not an order or law.
 It is no longer illegal to travel to an amber list country right now — it is up to each individual to decide whether they wish to travel, where to and how and they will not be stopped from travelling provided they follow entry requirements such as negative COVID-19 tests.

 What is crystal clear is that you should check your travel insurance wording very carefully if you wish to travel to an amber country to ensure you are covered for travel during this very uncertain time.